Diathermy.

 So we have a capacitor: the same set-up as the example above, except it is radial, not linear.

-A current flowing down the active wire will induce a current in the metal cannula.
+a current flowing down the active wire will induce a current in the metal cannula.

 Alternative arrangements, e.g. supplying the current via an operating laparoscope, will do the same.